Your Roth IRA Retirement Plan

 What are the Roth IRA contribution limits?

-Your Roth IRA contribution limit is determined by the amount of earned income you have.
+Your Roth IRA contribution limit is ultimately determined by the amount of earned income you have.

 • $10,000 for married individuals who file a separate tax return and lived with their spouse at any time during the course of the tax year.